 - The payoff is grand – I don’t know if we will ever do this drive again, but I can tell you it was an awesome one.
 And when we saw the gates of the Magic Kingdom?
 It made it all worthwhile.
 No lesson here … just know that it was worth the journey.

 About the Author (Author Profile)Sarah W. Caron is a freelance writer, editor and recipe developer.
-She lives in Connecticut with her two kids, husband and two beagles.
+She lives in Maine with her two kids.
 And she loves the beach, writing and good books ...

 Sites That Link to this Post